nikr/Coding-Standards/README.md

 79. Always override the Equality Operator (==) when overriding the Equals() method.
 80. Always override the String Implicit Operator when overriding the ToString() method.
 81. Always call Close() or Dispose() on classes that offer it.
-82. Wrap instantiation of IDisposable objects with a “using” statement to ensure that Dispose() is automatically called.
+82. Wrap instantiation of IDisposable objects with a "using" statement to ensure that Dispose() is automatically called.
 Example:
 ```